teancom/codex/aws.md

 ```
 $ genesis new deployment --template concourse
-$ cd concourse-deployments/
 ```

 Inside the `global` deployment level goes the site level definition.
-For this concourse setup we'll use an `aws` template for an `aws` site.
+For this concourse setup we'll use an `aws` template for an `us-west-2` site.

 ```
-$ genesis new site --template aws aws
+$ genesis new site --template aws us-west-2
-Created site aws (from template aws):
+Created site us-west-2 (from template aws):
-/home/user/ops/concourse-deployments/aws
+~/ops/concourse-deployments/us-west-2
 ├── README
 └── site
     ├── disk-pools.yml